 It was a harsh place of subterranean caves of punishment and death, where the expulsed ones were sent, and never to return again.

-There the Dionysian ones of lovecraftian horror dwelled.
+There the Dionysian ones of lovecraftian horror lived.
 They were savage and anthropophagous humanoids, who were the worse of beings created.